Life Orientation For Homeschoolers

 When our children are young they seem to always be busy.
 They run and jump and climb and ride bikes.
 In the early teens, unless your teen is in a dedicated sport training program, this tends to slow down and you need to “create” exercise opportunities.

 We have found family based exercise to be the best.
-3 – 4 times a week we choose to either do a mountain bike ride, hike, gym class or walk together.
+Three to four times a week we choose to either do a mountain bike ride, hike, gym class or walk together.

-Our children are also involved in sports of their choosing being swimming, horse riding and rock climbing.
+Our children are also involved in sports of their choosing.

 Ultimately, life orientation in the homeschooling home is covered naturally.
-However, it is important to note that if your children plan to use the South African matric requirements to gain admittance into university, they will need to complete a formal life orientation course and write a final exam.
+However, it is important to note that if your children plan to write the National Senior Certificate for matric, then they will be required to complete a formal life orientation course and write a final exam.

-If your children are going to write the Cambridge exams to obtain a homeschool matric, or even a SAT homeschool matric, life orientation is not necessary as a subject but we believe it is a crucial, albeit natural, part of a homeschooler’s school-leaving preparation.
+If your children are going to write the British Cambridge exams to obtain a homeschool matric, or even an American school leaving qualification, life orientation is not necessary as a subject but we believe it is a crucial, albeit natural, part of a homeschooler’s school-leaving preparation.